Comparison of Pascal and Delphi: Standard write width

 In Pascal, if the destination file is a text file, the parameters to write/writeLn have an implementation-defined default total width.

 In Delphi, for integer values this is simply 1.

-That means always the least amount of space is occupied.
+That means always the least space is occupied.

 Other compilers have shown default widths of, for example, 20 allowing for a fine tabular look at no cost of extra code.